-Valursfossen certainly had to be one of the most memorable hikes Julie and I had ever done.
+Valursfossen certainly had to be one of the most memorable waterfalls (let alone hikes) that Julie and I had ever done.

 This wild and powerful waterfall on the Velg River was said to be 262m tall but I also saw a more credible figure in the literature saying its main drop was 70m.

-In any case, the falls was a tremendous reward for the somewhat scary drive (see the Vedalsfossen page for more about the drive) and hike to get here.
+In any case, the falls was our tremendous reward for the somewhat scary drive (see the Vedalsfossen page for more about the drive) and hike to get here.

 When I close my eyes and think about how we ended this day, I can’t help but recall the warm glow of the evening sun on both Valursfossen and the moorish highlands.

-Moreover, we were all alone in such scenery when we probably would’ve been close to bedtime back at home.
-We witnessed the waterfall at around 8pm.
+Moreover, we were all alone in such scenery when we probably would’ve been close to bedtime back at home as we had witnessed the waterfall at around 8pm.

 Indeed, it felt magical and it was still one of those moments that was hard to capture in words but certainly lives on in memory.